Webweaver and credentials

 Development of the page was done in consultation with John C. Harrison, email@example.com of the National Stuttering Association.

 I am grateful to Chris Upton at the University of Victoria, BC, Canada, who was instrumental in the initial development of this web page and to all of the individuals and organizations who have contributed materials and continue to help this site grow.
-My thanks also goes to Mark Thomas at Minnesota State University, Mankato, for his technical assistance and support in developing an online presence, to Jeff Henline for his continuing technical assistance and support, and to Jeff Hundstad for his mentorship and providing statistics for the homepage.
-Complete statistics by month are also available for those interested.
+My thanks also goes to Mark Thomas for his technical assistance and support in developing an online presence, to Jeff Henline for his technical assistance and support, and to Jeff Hundstad for his mentorship and providing statistics for the homepage and continuing support.
+Finally, I am greatly indebted to Minnesota State University, Mankato, for their continuing support in hosting this site.

 Purpose of the site